Keeping you informed in Year 7

 Year 7 Geography starts the exciting Key stage 3 course by investigating the dynamic topic of tectonics, which looks at volcanoes and earthquakes and their causes and effects on people that live with them.
+This is supported by a fantastic opportunity for students to visit the Natural History Museum in London and experience the earthquake simulator for themselves!
 We will then move on to looking at map skills, including grid references and OS maps.
-This will also involve practical activities.
-We follow this with the topic of rivers and look at their formations and effects on people who live near them.
-We have also included a topic on contemporary issues which we will teach at some point during the year when a significant geographical event occurs, in order that we can increase the students’ understanding of the dynamic geographical world they live in.
+We follow this with the topic of rivers, looking at their formations and the effects on people who live near them.
+We have also included a topic on contemporary issues in order that we can increase the students’ understanding of the dynamic geographical world they live in.

-Unit Test on Ordnance Survey Maps.
-This is a short exam which tests their ability to use various map skills learnt in lessons.
+Unit Test on Ordnance Survey Maps: This tests their ability to use various map skills learnt in lessons.

-The scheme of work has been adapted for use with our ‘Nurture Groups’.
-We also use an online Geography homework system which will be used to extend learning at certain points in the year.
+We use an online Geography homework system which will be used to extend learning at certain points in the year.

 In Term 1 students will look at Historical Skills and Concepts including ‘What is History’ and Chronology, Change and Cause & Consequence.
 This enables all students to begin Key Stage 3 of the National Curriculum in History with similar skills, whatever their experience of History at primary school.